GoogleCloudPlatform/community/tutorials/python-vision-quickstart.md

 Use Cloud Shell to clone and navigate to the sample code.
 The sample code is cloned from your project repository to the Cloud Shell.

-Note: If the directory already exists, remove the previous files before cloning:
+If the directory already exists, remove the previous files before cloning:

 ```bash
 rm -rf python-docs-samples